aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Unstable Comoros has endured 19 coups or attempted coups since gaining independence from France in 1975.
-In 1997, the islands of Anjouan and Moheli declared their independence from Comoros.
+Comoros has endured 19 coups or attempted coups since gaining independence from France in 1975.
+In 1997, the islands of Anjouan and Moheli declared independence from Comoros.
 In 1999, military chief Col. AZALI seized power.
 He pledged to resolve the secessionist crisis through a confederal arrangement named the 2000 Fomboni Accord.
 In December 2001, voters approved a new constitution and presidential elections took place in the spring of 2002.
-Each island in the archipelago elected its own president and a new union president was sworn in on 26 May 2002.
+Each island in the archipelago elected its own president and a new union president took office in May 2002.

 People Comoros